Title: The Magician Card (The Tarot Mysteries #2)

-Our beloved Xana Bard is back!
+Our darling Xana Bard is back!
 So is Thorne Ardall.
 This time, they are going to solve a pretty icky case.

 Meanwhile, Agatha is a lumpy housewife; plain, dull clothes and a face devoid of makeup.
 Her husband is very strict about everything – if he doesn’t like something, Aggie mustn’t do it.
 She comes home from a shopping trip to see her husband cavorting with his secretary.
 She does something sinister – she kills both of them.
 She cleans the crime scene meticulously.
 The husband and his mistress are chopped up, buried in the garden and roses are sown on top of their bodies.
 Perfect crime?
 Well, all’s well that ends well right?
 Think again. 😉